osohq/oso/docs/application-library/application-types.rst

 The ``@polar_class`` decorator **registers** an application class with Polar so that it can be recognized as a type.
 Here's one way we might use those types::

-  allow(actor: Passenger, "board", resource: Flight) :=
+  allow(actor: Passenger, "board", resource: Flight) if
       actor.boarding_pass.flight_number = resource.flight_number;

 This rule says roughly: "allow any passenger to board a flight if